 Northern Territory RHD Control Program

-The Northern Territory (NT) RHD Control Program aims to reduce the burden of acute rheumatic fever (ARF) and rheumatic heart disease (RHD) in the NT population.
-The objectives of the Program are to:
+The Northern Territory (NT) RHD Control Program aims to reduce the burden of acute rheumatic fever and rheumatic heart disease in the NT population by supporting the delivery of improved detection, monitoring, and management of acute rheumatic fever and rheumatic heart disease.
+The Control Program performs several key roles to achieve this including:

 The Program collaborates with acute care facilities (including regional hospitals) and clinicians directly responsible for patient care.
-Activities are embedded within the NT Government primary health care system and staff work closely with regional and remote Aboriginal Health Services.
-The Program directly supports health services by providing a telephone support service, access to the ARF/RHD register, and reports from the register.
+Activities are embedded within the NT Government public health and primary health care system and staff also work closely with regional and remote Aboriginal Community Controlled Health Services.
+The Program directly supports health services by providing a telephone support service, access to the NT rheumatic heart disease register, and reports from the register.
 Reciprocal relationships to support and improve patient care also exist with oral health, and cardiac and paediatric outreach services.

-Medical Practitioners have a legal obligation to notify cases of ARF and RHD in the NT.
-For more information contact the Program on (08) 8922 8454.
+Medical Practitioners have a legal obligation to notify cases of acute rheumatic fever and rheumatic heart disease in the NT.
+For more information contact the Program in Darwin (08) 8922 8454 or Central Australia (08) 8922 5590.

 The release of clinical data from the register is governed by processes which protect the privacy and confidentiality of individuals.
 Queries should be directed to NT Program Manager.